 Managing ACES Versions

-LiveGrade Pro supports multiple versions of ACES, including version 0.7.1, 1.0, and 1.1.
-For compatibility with the post production workflow please choose the right ACES version, as the transforms can be slightly different in different versions, and newer version usually include more and more recent input (IDT) and output (ODT) transforms, including RRT+ODT transforms for HDR in ACES version 1.1.
+Livegrade supports multiple versions of ACES, ranging from 0.7.1, 1.0, to the latest ACES version 1.3.
+For compatibility with the post production workflow please choose the right ACES version, as the transforms can be slightly different in different versions, and newer version usually include more and more recent input (IDT) and output (ODT) transforms, including RRT+ODT transforms for HDR in ACES version 1.1 or higher.

 The dropdown lets you select the ACES version for new looks.
 Every new look will be initialized with the ACES version selected in the dropdown in the preferences.